CMHayden/f20dv_coursework/readme.md

 ## Sun burst chart

 Sunbusrt chart which shows countries, cities and universities.
 Click on element, display pie chart of all ratings for that element.
 IE: user clicks scotland pie chart shows 0-5 stars of all ratings for all unis in scotland.

+## Example title

+Example explanation of the todo.